Learning Post-Newtonian Corrections from Numerical Relativity: PN to NR

 } \item{Apply the orbital correction $O_v(\nu,v)$ to the 4.5PN expression for $\vdot$} \item{Integrate the ODE with the corrected $\vdot$ to obtain the corrected orbital evolution.} \item{Compute the waveform modes $h_{2,2}$ and $h_{2,1}$ from the corrected orbital solution.} \item{Apply the waveform mode corrections as described in Eq.~\eqref{eqn:waveform_correction}} \end{enumerate}

 As in the previous experiment, the inputs are linearly scaled to the interval $[-1,1]$ to ensure well-conditioned gradients during training.
 Each neural network output is further multiplied by a tunable scaling coefficient $\beta$ before being applied as corrections to $M, \vdot,$ or the waveform modes $h_{2,2}$ and $h_{2,1}$.
 The specific values adopted in the final model are summarized in Table~\ref{tab:hyperparams}.
+We note that these values were empirically chosen on achieving stable convergence during training and we did not perform a systematic hyperparameter optimization.

 Several modifications to the loss function are also introduced and are discussed in detail in Sec.~\ref{subsec:loss_functions}.